Need support with your taxes?

 Hawksford can partner with you as your bookkeeper, accountant, controller, business advisor, part-time CFO — or your entire Accounting and Finance department.

 France is the key gateway to the European Union (EU), a single market with 500 million consumers boasting high purchasing power.
 Strategically located in the heart of Europe, France is a springboard to Europe as well as the neighboring Middle East and Africa.
 France is the second largest economy in Europe and the region’s second most popular destination for foreign financial firms.
 Its role in the region is amplified with Paris reigning as one of the largest asset management hub in the world.
 The EU is the world’s leading recipient of foreign investments, and holds a significant fraction of the investments from the emerging economies.
 In 2011, France’s total cumulative FDI inflow was US$963.8 billion, putting France fourth in the world after the United States, China and the United Kingdom.

-Singapore-France DTAThe DTA between the government of Singapore and the French Republic was concluded on 9 September 1974 and came into force on 1 August 1975 with an effective date of 1 January 1971.
+The DTA between the government of Singapore and France was first concluded on 9 September 1974 and went into force on 1 August 1975.
+In 2016, it was revised again and the revised DTA went into force on 1 June 2016 with an effective date of 1 January 2017.